 For high schools, we offer two years of Computer Science courses for beginners.
-The first course, Computer Science Discoveries, is designed for grades 7-9 and the second, Computer Science Principles, can be implemented as an AP course or an introductory course.
+The first course, Computer Science Discoveries, is appropriate for grades 6-10 and the second, Computer Science Principles, can be implemented as an AP course or an introductory course.
 If you want to go even further with your students, the third party resources below provide suggestions for teaching AP Computer Science A and additional courses in programming, game design, and more.
 Our curriculum is available at no cost for anyone, anywhere to teach.
 You can read more about our curriculum values here.